Applying for unemployment benefits

 Register as an unemployed jobseeker with a TE Office at the latest on your first day of lay-off or unemployment.
 Also state that you are looking for full-time employment.
 You will be eligible for an unemployment benefit only if your job search is valid and you are looking for full-time employment.

 The TE Office may contact you or send you a request for clarification to verify that you are eligible for un unemployment benefit.
-For example, the request for clarification may concern your previous employment relationships, studies or business operations.
-It is important that you reply to the TE Office within the set time.
+For example, the request for clarification may concern your previous employment relationship, studies or business operations.
+It is important that you reply to the request for clarification within the set time.

-You can respond to requests for further information and follow the progress of your unemployment benefit case using the My e-Services of the TE services.
-The opinion is also included in the service.
+You can respond to requests for clarification and follow the progress of your unemployment benefit case using the TE Services' E-services.
+You will receive and can also reply to the request for clarification by post.

 If you are not eligible for the earnings-related daily allowance, you may apply for Kela’s unemployment benefits.
 Having a sufficiently long work history is also a condition for receiving Kela’s unemployment allowance.

-If you do not fulfil this condition, you may apply for a labour market subsidy at Kela.
-You are eligible for the labour market subsidy from Kela also in the case that the period for which an unemployment fund pays you an earnings-related allowance has come to an end.
+If you do not fulfil this condition, you may apply to Kela for a labour market subsidy.
+You are also entitled to a labour market subsidy when the earnings-related daily allowance period or Kela's unemployment allowance ends.

-You must apply for the unemployment benefit at your unemployment fund or Kela after two weeks of unemployment.
+You must apply for the unemployment benefit from your unemployment fund or Kela after two weeks of unemployment.
 Attach the requested documents to your application.

-Submit your future applications and notifications once every four weeks or once a month.
+In future, submit your applications and notifications once every four weeks or once a month.
 You should submit an application for an extension immediately when the previous payment term comes to an end.

 You may apply for benefits, submit notifications and send attachments to Kela using the available e-services.
 You can also apply for benefits with a paper form which you will send or personally take to Kela.